Carel-Ttrumpet/extwitter/README.md

 ExTwitter.user_timeline
 ```

-#### proxy (experimental)
+#### proxy
 Proxy for accessing twitter server can be configured as follows.
-It's experimental implementation and the interface can change.

 In `config/config.exs`,
 ```elixir